NeonGeckoCom/skill-alerts/README.md

 ## Summary

-A skill to schedule alarms, timers, and reminders
+A skill to schedule alarms, timers, and reminders.

 ## Description